Religion in Sussex: The Reformation

-When Mary died, in 1558, she was replaced by her Protestant sister Elizabeth I.
+When Mary died, in 1558, she was replaced by her Protestant half-sister Elizabeth I.

 Elizabeth re-established the break with Rome when she passed the 1559 Acts of Supremacy and Uniformity, the clergy were expected to take statutory oaths and those that did not were deprived of their living.
 In the county nearly half the cathedral and about 40% of the parish clergy had to be replaced, although some of the vacancies were due to ill health or death.